NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Raven Band.md

 * * *

-**Effect** When you stroke the kadlaka feather, the raven band gives you the effects of [[Spells/Speak with Animals|Speak with Animals]], except that you can speak with and understand only birds, not other animals.
+**Effect** When you stroke the kadlaka feather, the raven band gives you the effects of [[Speak with Animals|Speak with Animals]], except that you can speak with and understand only birds, not other animals.

 *Source: Pathfinder #175: Broken Tusk Moon*
 *OGL*